 Resize and move the video frame as needed to fill the desired part of the workspace.

-Green Backyard RTSP string (put all this in one line):
+Green Backyard RTSP string (put all this in one line, no spaces):

 To find out your Reolink camera IP address, user name, and password, open the Reolink Windows app and click the pencil-and-paper icon next to your camera name.